 - The nature of the entity’s role in relation to the trust.

-The government currently proposes a filing deadline for unregistered trusts already in existence of 31 March 2021.
+The government currently proposes a filing deadline for unregistered trusts already in existence on 10 March 2020 of 31 March 2021.
 For trusts created on or after 1 April 2020, the government proposes that the trust should be registered with HMRC within 30 days of its creation.

 HMRC will consult on a suitable penalty framework for failing to register, or registering after the relevant deadline, in a later technical consultation.

 The current penalties for non-compliance (under 4MLD) are £100 for late registrations within three months of the deadline, increasing up to a maximum of the higher of £300 or 5% of the total tax liability for the relevant year for trustees who fail to register within six months of the deadline.
 It is anticipated that these penalties will change under 5MLD.

 Under 5MLD, the Government will be required to disclose specific data about a trust and its beneficial owners to law enforcement agencies and obliged entities (i.e. regulated businesses entering into a new business relationship with the trust), in line with existing registration requirements under 4MLD.
 It also widens access to any person who can show ‘legitimate interest’.

 The Government must consider any request to share information about a trust (or a beneficial owner of a trust) registered on TRS from anyone who has a ‘legitimate interest’ in accessing that information.
 ‘Legitimate interest’ is not defined within 5MLD.
 It is therefore for the government to determine an appropriate definition for use within the UK.